 Fellows must reside in Tallahassee during the program year.
 Fellows make their own arrangements for housing.
 They receive a $1,000 stipend to assist with relocation.

 Application process opens for 2020-2021 Gubernatorial Fellows Class

 - January 1, 2020

 Application deadline: All materials must be completed and received by this date.
 This includes the candidate’s official transcript, three letters of recommendation (submit here) and the online application.
 Applying early is highly recommended.

-Regional interviews for Class XV will be held in February.
-Announcements regarding regional interviews will go out in the beginning of February.
+Regional interviews for Class XVI will be held in February.
+Announcements regarding regional interviews will go out to applicants selected for further consideration at the beginning of March.